Anton87/NERDemo/README.md

 The app performs sentence boundary detection, lemmatization, part-of-speech (pos) tagging and recognition of entities appearing within the text.
-The result of the processing are written` in CoNLL format in the file *output/document.txt.conll*.
+The result of the processing are written` in CONLL format in the file *output/document.txt.conll*.

 To check the result, type:
 ```
 $> less output/document.txt.conll
 ```

-The ouptut file should look something like this:
+The output file should look something like this:

 ```
 1       Pierre       Pierre       NNP B-person